What are the Different Types of Drama – And Their Value

 • Comedy may involve mistaken identities, witty banter, and a happy ending.

-• Melodrama can involve exaggerated emotions and plot twists.
+• Melodrama involves exaggerated emotions and plot twists.

-• Farce could involve physical humour and absurd situations.
+• Farce involves physical humour and absurd situations.

 Here are some of the key characteristics of drama explained: